-Since big fundraising events typically happen in the spring and fall, summer is when you and your donors have more down time.
-Holding a raffle is a reliable, low-cost fundraising strategy to engage supporters year-round that takes a whole lot less planning than a full-fledged event.
+If raffles are allowed in your state*, hosting a raffle is a reliable, low-cost fundraising strategy to engage supporters - and they take a whole lot less planning than a full-fledged event.

 In today's post, we put together a list of 14 irresistible fundraising raffle prizes.
 The type and number of prizes you offer depends on your audience and revenue goal, but all raffles have a common key to success: The better the prize, the more the tickets 'sell themselves.'